‘Those are the concrete expressions of God’s abundant, extravagant love’

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Tags: 223rd general assembly 2018, building congregational vitality, dismantling structural racism, eradicating systemic poverty, everyday god-talk, matthew 25 invitation, office of theology & worship, Presbytery of Charlotte, rev. cindy kohlmann, rev. dr. jan edmiston, so jung kim, Vilmarie Cintrón-Olivieri

-Ministries: Matthew 25 in the PC(USA): A bold vision and invitation, Theology, Formation & Evangelism, Theological Conversations
+Ministries: Matthew 25 in the PC(USA): Join the Movement, Theology, Formation & Evangelism, Theological Conversations